lukjarzsolwit/potatopage/README.md

 # How can I use it?

 That's pretty easy, depending on the datastore you'd like to use, pick the right paginator and just use it as you'd use a [Django paginator](https://docs.djangoproject.com/en/dev/topics/pagination/).
-The only bit to keep in mind is that the `UnifiedPaginator` won't query all objects in one go, it does queries limited to the size of the batch you specify with `batch_size`.
 Here the two available paginators with a quick example:

 1. Django-nonrel Paginator